 Many of the cases launched under the ISDS system would still be possible with the ICS.
 Friends of the Earth Europe therefore rejects the inclusion of the ICS in any EU trade agreement, and continues to call for TTIP and CETA to be scrapped altogether.

 Experience of settled ISDS cases tells us that this system does negatively impact regulatory standards.
 Two emblematic cases illustrate this threat very well:

-Friends of the Earth Europe is campaigning to stop the inclusion of the ISDS in an EU-US trade deal.
-We believe such a mechanism would risk seriously deterring governments from introducing regulations that protect people and the environment.
+Friends of the Earth Europe is campaigning to stop the unfair ISDS system and opposes any trade agreement that includes it.
+We believe such a mechanism threatens democratic institutions and seriously risks deterring governments from introducing regulations that protect people and the environment.

-The mere threat of multi-million euro claims by large companies is likely to be too big a risk for governments with limited public budgets.
-For this reason, we believe ISDS would be bad for citizen and environment safeguards.
+The mere threat of multi-million Euro claims by large companies is likely to be too big a risk for governments with limited public budgets.

-Friends of the Earth Europe alongside many other civil society organisations is asking the European Commission, the European Parliament and EU member states to reject any future trade deal including this harmful system, starting with the Transatlantic Trade and investment Partnership (TTIP) and the EU-Canada Comprehensive Economic and Trade Agreement (CETA).
+Friends of the Earth Europe alongside many other civil society organisations is calling on the European Commission, the European Parliament and EU member states to reject any future trade deals which include this harmful system, starting with the Transatlantic Trade and investment Partnership (TTIP) and the EU-Canada Comprehensive Economic and Trade Agreement (CETA).